kanishk3095/Task-1/README.md

 # Task-1
 Student score prediction based on their study hours using Simple Linear Regression

-Data Description-
+Data Description ->

-Hours - Hours for which the student study
+- Hours - Hours for which the student study
-Scores - Scores of the students
+- Scores - Scores of the students